ibm-cloud-docs/Cloudant/query/using_views.md

 Creating the view definition in the design document causes incremental updates to the index when the documents or inserted.

-If speed of response is more important than having up to date data, an alternative is to allow users to access an old version of the view index.
+If speed of response is more important than having up-to-date data, an alternative is to allow users to access an old version of the view index.
 To allow access to an old version of the view index, use the `update` query string parameter when you make a view query.

 If you want to save old index versions without incurring indexing processor usage, you can stop all indexes from building by setting `"autoupdate": {"indexes": false}`.
 Or you can stop views from auto-updating by adding one of the following options to a design document.
 You can stop all index types from indexing if you set `"autoupdate": false`.
 See the following examples.